NEW: Amanda Knox's attorney says appeal is certain, too soon to talk of extradition

 “She was once put in jeopardy and later acquitted,” said Sean Casey, a former prosecutor who is now a partner at Kobre & Kim in New York.
 “Under the treaty (between the two nations), extradition should not be granted.”

 CNN legal analyst Mark O’Mara said that the United States has to respect the treaty.

 “We have to follow the letter of the law,” he said Thursday.

 Kercher, 21, of Great Britain, was found partially nude in a pool of blood in the house she shared with Knox in the picturesque town of Perugia, where both women were exchange students.

-Knox says she is afraid to return to Italy, where she spent four years behind bars.
+Knox has said she is afraid to return to Italy, where she spent four years behind bars.

-“I will become … a fugitive,” she told Italian daily La Repubblica this month, when asked what she would do if she was found guilty.
+“I will become … a fugitive,” she told Italian daily La Repubblica this month, when asked what she would do if she was found guilty in the second trial.

 Italy’s Supreme Court in March overturned the pair’s acquittals, saying that the jury did not consider all the evidence and that discrepancies in testimony needed to be answered.

-The case was sent to a retrial in Florence, where a verdict is expected Thursday.
+The case was sent to a retrial in Florence.

-The retrial began last September, refocusing international attention on the case that grabbed headlines in Italy, Britain and the United States – but neither Knox or Sollecito were present in court.
+The retrial began in September, refocusing international attention on the case that grabbed headlines in Italy, Britain and the United States – but neither Knox nor Sollecito were present in court.